KryptonPortugal/Krypton/Krypton/About us/Tiago Veríssimo and Duarte Medeiros.md

 LinkedIn: https://www.linkedin.com/in/tiagoverissimo/

 #### Quick intro
-Hello, I'm Tiago and I am Portuguese, at the moment I'm a master's student in mathematics, outside of the master's degree I develop Krypton as well as study scientific and mathematical topics outside my education.
+Hello, I'm Tiago and I am Portuguese, at the moment I'm a master's student in mathematics, outside of the master's degree I develop Krypton as well as study scientific and mathematical topics outside of my education.
 I'm one of the people in charge of all fronts on Krypton.

 #### Role in the project